Focus on Economic Data: U.S. Employment and the Unemployment Rate, January 2013

 Figure 5, below, shows the changes in employment among major industry groups.
 The BLS noted that "Employment in retail trade rose by 33,000 in January, compared with an average monthly gain of 20,000 in 2012.
 Within the industry, job growth continued in January in motor vehicle and parts dealers (+7,000), electronics and appliance stores (+5,000), and clothing stores (+10,000)."
 Job losses continued in the government sector.

-[Teacher Note: Student discussion question: What important industries in your region have higher or lower rates of job growth (loss) than the average?]
+Students: What important industries in your region have higher or lower rates of job growth (loss) than the average?

 What is Full Employment?